 by Stephanie Goldberg

-Stephanie Goldberg, AIA, LEED AP BC+D is a principal with Lab/Life.
+Stephanie Goldberg, AIA, OAA, LEED AP is a Principal at Lab/ Life.
 Science.
 Architecture, Inc.